 AI generated content can prove extremely useful for people, but in some cases, these recommendations and predictions need greater accuracy.
 AI algorithms have their own flaws, especially when they don’t have enough data or feedback to learn from.

 We should let people know if an algorithm has generated a piece of content so they can decide for themselves whether to trust it or not.
 Thus reads the first principle of AI UX.

 In the image above you can see Zendesk’s AI prediction for support tickets.
 It clearly identifies this as a prediction, so people know what to expect in that column.

 Firebase, a tool for mobile developers, labels the predicted data with a magic wand icon.
 Here they also provide information about the accuracy for the prediction, and users can also set the risk tolerance.
 Of course, this tool serves engineers who know more about machine learning.
 Everyday people would not necessarily understand “High Risk Tolerance”.
 But the magic wand still handily highlights AI content.

 Explain how machines think

 Artificial intelligence often looks like magic: sometimes even engineers have difficulty explaining how the machine-learning algorithm comes up with something.
-We see our job as a UX team as helping people understand how machines work so they can use them better.
+We see our job as a UX company as helping people understand how machines work so they can use them better.